Franchise contracts and the franchisor/franchisee relationshipFranchise relationship laws

 The Code provides that a franchisor cannot unreasonably withhold consent to a franchisee’s request to assign a franchise agreement and curtails somewhat a franchisor’s ability to terminate a franchise agreement.
 Immediate termination is only available in very limited circumstances, with most cases requiring a franchisee to be given written notice of default and an opportunity (of not more than 30 days) to cure the default.
 The Code also requires disclosure of whether the franchisor will amend the franchise agreement prior to, or on transfer of, a franchise agreement.

-The Code contains a mediation process that, if activated by a party, is mandatory.
-Mediation is a process involving the resolution of disputes by consensus.
+The Code contains a dispute resolution process that, if activated by a party, is mandatory.
+This may be by mediation or arbitration.
 The mediation process has been extremely successful in resolving disputes, with a success rate in excess of 80 per cent.

 Motor vehicle dealerships

 All motor vehicle dealerships are deemed franchise agreements and are therefore subject to the general provisions of the Code.
 There are additional provisions in the Code, mainly in relation to end of term arrangements and capital expenditure, that only apply to automotive franchise agreements.
-The changes made to the Code in 2020 were largely disclosure-oriented, but further changes in effect as of 2 June 2021 also deal with the duration of a franchise agreement as well as return on investment, goodwill and compensation in the event of an early withdrawal from the Australian market, rationalisation of a network or changes to distribution model in Australia.
+The changes made to the Code in 2020, 2021 and 2022 deal with the duration of a franchise agreement as well as return on investment, goodwill and compensation in the event of an early withdrawal from the Australian market, rationalisation of a network or changes to distribution model in Australia.
 Amendments to the good faith obligation now provide that a court must consider whether the terms of the franchise agreement are fair and reasonable.

 Network rationalisation and changes to the distribution model are particularly relevant issues for many automotive brands in Australia as distribution options for new products, such as electric and autonomous vehicles, must be considered.
-Great care must be taken before entering any agreement after 1 July 2021, particularly as further changes have been flagged for late 2021 that are likely to contain additional restrictions on automotive franchisors.Operational compliance
+Great care must be taken before entering any agreement.Operational compliance

 What mechanisms are commonly incorporated in agreements to ensure operational consistency and adherence to brand standards?